nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### Events-Driven Architecture

-Event-driven architecture (EDA) consists of event emitters and receivers that allow loosely coupled components to communicate each other.
-The affected components react only when they receive events and process accordingly.
+Event-driven architecture (EDA) consists of event emitters and receivers that allow loosely coupled components to communicate with each other.
+The affected components react only when they receive events.
-The _Sequence Diagram_ below shows how the components interact for the scenario where the user issues the command `delete 1`.
+The _Sequence Diagram_ below shows how the components interact when the user inputs the command `delete 1`.

 <img src="images/SDforDeleteTask.png" width="800"><br>
 _Figure 2.1.3a : Component interactions for `delete 1` command (part 1)_

->Note how the `Model` simply raises a `TaskManagerChangedEvent` when the TaskManager data are changed, instead of asking the `Storage` to save the updates to the hard disk.
+>Note how `Model` simply raises a `TaskManagerChangedEvent` when the TaskManager data is modified, instead of asking `Storage` to save the updates to the hard disk.

 The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the UI being updated to reflect the 'Last Updated' time. <br>